XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Execution results
 -----------------

-The returned :class:`~Result` object provides several useful properties for accessing the results of your program execution:
+The returned :class:`.Result` object provides several useful properties for accessing the results of your program execution:

-* ``results.state``: The quantum state object contains details and methods for manipulation of the final circuit state.
+* :attr:`.Result.state`: The quantum state object contains details and methods for manipulation of the final circuit state.
 Not available for remote backends.